About This Project

 I am an academic interested in the behavior, cognition and well-being of wild animals housed in captivity (including traditional zoos, safari and wildlife parks, and aquariums).
 I work for Bristol Zoological Society, based at Bristol Zoo (UK) with collaborative links to other zoos worldwide.
 I specialize in the areas of cognitive enrichment, welfare assessment and statistics for zoo biology, and I have veterinary, zoological and anthropological training.

-I am an evolutionary biologist and behavioural ecologist interested in conservation issues.
+I am an evolutionary biologist and behavioral ecologist interested in conservation issues.
 Having worked at University College London and the University of Lausanne, Switzerland, I now work for Bristol Zoological Society, based at Bristol Zoo (UK).
-I investigate how animal behaviours change and evolve in response to variation in the environment.
+I investigate how animal behaviors change and evolve in response to variation in the environment.

 I am a researcher at Dartmouth College, having recently completed my PhD as a Gates-Cambridge Scholar at the University of Cambridge.
 With a background in psychology, I am fascinated by how animals respond, learn and survive amid the changes humans have made to the environment.
 I've worked on species ranging from crows to hermit crabs, applying knowledge of learning and memory to better understand conservation-relevant behaviors.